microcks/microcks.io/content/documentation/guides/administration/snapshots.md

 > 🚨 **Warning**
 >
 > Snapshots cannot be substitutes for proper database backup and restore procedures!
-If you choose to deploy Microcks as a central instance that should always up-and-runing, databases backups are necessary to keep all the history of different objects and retain the configuration of your instance.
+If you choose to deploy Microcks as a central instance that should always up-and-running, databases backups are necessary to keep all the history of different objects and retain the configuration of your instance.

 Snapshots are lightweight structures that can be used to:
 * easily exchange a set of Services & APIs definition with another instance of Microcks,